x94fujo6rpg/SomeTampermonkeyScripts/README.md

 make all gallery link open in new tab (pervent click on accident)

-check every few seconds that all gallery (current page) are downloaded
+check every few seconds that is gallery (current page) downloaded or not and change button status

 v0.43: now it will update the list when you click archive download in gallery page
 add new features when click archive download in list view: